How to Tell if Odors From Well Water Are Coming from Well or Inside the House

 Such water can discolor coffee, tea, and other beverages and alter the appearance and taste of cooked foods.
 Hydrogen sulfide (“H2S”) gas is a nuisance that is not usually a health risk at concentrations typically found in household water.

-H2S dissolved in water can corrode plumbing metals, such as iron, steel, copper, and brass, and exposed metal parts in washing machines and other water-using appliances.
+H2S dissolved in water can corrode plumbing metals such as iron, steel, copper, and brass and exposed metal parts in washing machines and other water-using appliances.
+Switching to an aluminum rod in water heaters can help eliminate the odor while still providing corrosion protection.

 The corrosion of iron and steel from hydrogen sulfide forms ferrous sulfide or “black water,” which can darken silverware and discolor copper and brass utensils.
 Hydrogen sulfide can also interfere with the effectiveness of water softeners and filter systems.